 Each condition must be reasonable and no more onerous than is required to achieve its purpose.

-It is an offence to contravene a bail condition in relation to the conduct of the accused without a reasonable excuse (see s 30A(1), the definition of “conduct condition” in ss 3, 5(2A)(k)).
+It is a criminal offence to contravene a bail condition in relation to the conduct of the accused without a reasonable excuse (see s 30A(1), the definition of “conduct condition” in ss 3, 5(2A)(k)).
 This does not apply to a condition requiring the accused to attend and participate in a service provided to assist them to comply with their undertaking.